gitlabhq/terraform-provider-gitlab/docs/resources/project_access_token.md

 The following attributes are exported in addition to the arguments listed above:

 * `token` - The secret token.
-This is only populated when creating a new deploy token.
+This is only populated when creating a new project access token.

 * `active` - True if the token is active.